localstack-samples/sample-dms-postgresql-kinesis/README.md

 ## Introduction

 This scenario demonstrates how to use Database Migration Service (DMS) to create change data capture (CDC) tasks using the Cloud Development Kit in Python.
-It is a self-contained setup that will create a VPC to host the DMS replication instance, a database, a Kinesis stream with non-default settings, and a replication task.
+It is a self-contained setup that will create a VPC to host the DMS replication instance, a database, a Kinesis stream, and a replication task.

 ![dms-postgres-to-kinesis](./dms-postgres-to-kinesis.jpg)